FernandoSchett/electronic_ankle_monitor/README.md

 ## Development Process ⚙️:

 Throughout the semester, in weekly classes the developers learned the basics of microprocessor programming using MSP430.
-We started with simple codes available in the ```test_samples``` folder and, in the end, presented a functional prototype as our final project.
+We started with simple codes available in the ```./test_samples``` folder and, in the end, presented a functional prototype as our final project.

 ### Tools Used 🛠️: